-All exhibits must be products of the current 4-H year (after September 1, 2024).
-The same product or speech which is selected at the county level must be the one exhibited at the State Fair, with the exception of Food & Nutrition (must be the same recipe), Crops, Floriculture and Vegetable Gardening exhibits.

-Exhibits illustrating inappropriate subject matter and/or graphics are not acceptable.
+- All exhibits must be products of the current 4-H year (September 1, 2024 August 15, 2025). - Exhibits illustrating inappropriate subject matter and/or graphics are not acceptable.
 The Superintendents reserve the right to remove exhibits deemed inappropriate or dangerous for youth audiences.
-The content of any 4-H competitive presentation does not necessarily reflect the beliefs or views of the Illinois State Fair or the University of Illinois Extension 4-H program.

-Some exhibit areas may have size limitations.
+The content of any 4-H competitive presentation does not necessarily reflect the beliefs or views of the Illinois State Fair or the University of Illinois Extension 4-H program. - Some exhibit areas may have size limitations.
 Read the descriptions carefully.
-Please choose a display size which is most appropriate for the exhibit you are bringing.
+Please choose a display size that is most appropriate for the exhibit you are bringing.
 Larger does not always mean better; use good judgement in creating your exhibit.
 Exhibitors will need to carry their project from the distant parking lots on the fairgrounds.
 TABLES ARE PROVIDED.
-Do not bring your own.

-INNOVATION CLASSES are open to all 4-H members in the project areas listed.
+Do not bring your own. - INNOVATION CLASSES are open to all 4-H members in the project areas listed.
 Members choosing to exhibit in the Innovation class may be enrolled in any level of the project they are studying.
 Members choosing to exhibit in the Innovation class decide the best way to show off their project mastery and knowledge for the year in that project category.
 Some suggestions are provided for each category, but members may choose any method they want for demonstrating project learning as long as it does not fit in any other class in that category.
-Only selected projects categories have an Innovation option.

-GROUP PROJECT OPPORTUNITIES HAVE EXPANDED.
-They include Civic Engagement, Diversity and Cultural Awareness, Leadership, Passport to the World, Service Learning, and Video.

-Project Manuals: Some projects require a project manual, book, workbook, or guide.
+Only selected project categories have an Innovation option. - GROUP PROJECT OPPORTUNITIES HAVE EXPANDED.
+They include Civic Engagement, Diversity and Cultural Awareness, Leadership, Passport to the World, Service Learning, and Video. - Project Manuals: Some projects require a project manual, book, workbook, or guide.
 These are indicated with a book icon.